 The first volcano we climbed was Cerro Negro.
 It’s a volcano that you go to when going volcano boarding.
 What is volcano boarding, you ask?
 It’s when you hike up to the top of a volcano and slide down the mountain on a piece of wood.
 If you go fast enough, it can be fun.
 Just don’t get stuck on the mountain like I did.

 Little did we know that the 45 min hike to the top of Cerro Negro was a mere warm up.
-The 1.5 hr of what followed was brutal.
+The 1.5 hr of what followed afterwards was BRUTAL.
 Our guides had warned us about this section of the trek and they weren’t exaggerating.

 It was a 1.5 hour of constant uphill trudge that was relentless in steepness and heat.
 What made this hike extra challenging in the summer is the amount of dust on the trail.
 Within 10 mins into the hike, we were all caked in dust and sweat and remained so until we reached our campsite.

 When the going gets tough, our guides kept encouraging us on, “Almost there, guys!
 It’ll be easy afterwards.”
 And once again, they were right.
-After the trail leveled off, we marched on at a brisk pace and we actually had enough breaths left to carry on conversations to get to know each other.
+After 1.5 hours, the trail leveled off.
+We marched on at a brisk pace and we actually had enough breaths left to carry on conversations to get to know each other.

 Whoa!
 This is El Hoyo!